ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v2_batch_api.rst

 * Create a Host Indicator (**verybadguyz.com**)
 * Create a URL Indicator (**http://www.verybadguyz.com**)
 * Associate **verybadguyz.com** to **http://www.verybadguyz.com** using the URL Host association type
-* Associate **verybadguyz.com** to an existing Address Indicator (the Address Indicator whose ID is 54321) in the same owner in which the batch job is processing data using the Host to Indicators association type
+* Associate **verybadguyz.com** to an existing Address Indicator (the Address Indicator whose ID is 54321) in the owner in which the batch job is processing data using the Host to Indicators association type
-* Create an association between two existing Indicators (an Address and an ASN) in the same owner in which the batch job is processing data using the Address to Indicators association type
+* Create an association between two existing Indicators (an Address and an ASN) in the owner in which the batch job is processing data using the Address to Indicators association type

 .. code:: json